Vatsal-Verma/Vatsal-Verma/readme.md

 # About me

 My name is Vatsal Verma, and I am a pre-final student at ABESEC.
 I am currently pursuing a bachelor's degree in technology in computer science, with a specialization in artificial intelligence and machine learning.
 I specialize in Java and its frameworks such as `Spring Boot and Hibernate`.
-I also work on honing my problem-solving skills and have a strong interest in open source, having contributed to several projects like `Jenkins, Accord Project` etc.
+I also work on honing my problem-solving skills and have a strong interest in open source, having contributed to several projects.

 # Skills